pauljeter/pauljeter-astro/src/content/blog/styling-react-with-sass-and-styled-components.md

 ### Setup with Parcel

-We’ll use Parcel to keep setup minimal:
+We'll use Parcel to keep setup minimal:

 ```bash
 npm install parcel